LLNL/selfsupervised/README.md

-## Lawrence Livermore National Lab Self Supervised Learning Repo
+## Lawrence Livermore National Lab :sunrise_over_mountains: Self Supervised Learning Repo
 This is source related to [our self-supervised paper](https://arxiv.org/abs/1711.06379) appearing in CVPR 2018.
 For more information take a look at the **Github Wiki page**.
 Just click on the [Wiki tab](https://github.com/LLNL/selfsupervised/wiki).
 ### What you Need
 These scripts are a wrapper around Caffe.
 So, you need Caffe.
 Once you've installed it, you will probably have everything you need to run this source.
 These include Caffe itself, Python 2.x :snake: , OpenCV, Numpy and Pyplot.